StarfoxMulder/bluestaq_poet/README.md

 # BluestaqPoet

-For the fine people at Bluestaq to review
+For the fine people at Bluestaq to review!

+### Note: This is the first time I've looked at Angular in several years.
+Since it's something I have such limited experience with I took this as an opportunity to learn and explore a bit.
+I know I could have structured the files differently and probably approached other areas of the code more cleanly or efficiently, but it seemed like I might have already gone a little outside of the scope of the prompt.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.2.